delta3d/delta3d/trunk/delta3d/readme.txt

    Delta3D, so you are on your own.
 The dtHLAGM module is compiled and tested against RTI-S 1.3_D18 although any RTI supporting spec 1.3 should work.

-   To build the module dtHLAGM,
-   you must add your RTI include and lib paths to the project settings or to your global search directories using :

-   Tools->Options->Projects->VC++ Directories

-   Also, in order to run the unit tests, you must add the directory containing your RTI DLLs to the VC++ directory for executable files.

-   VS solutions are provided for these apps in the delta_all_2005.sln.

    The Python Bindings
    -------------------